Septic Services in Porter, TX

 Who handles septic permits in Porter?

 Montgomery County Environmental Health handles all septic permits for Porter and unincorporated east Montgomery County.
 All installations, repairs, and modifications require a permit.
 You'll need a licensed professional for the soil evaluation and system design.
-Per TCEQ's OSSF program rules (30 TAC Chapter 285), aerobic systems also require a maintenance contract with inspections every four months.
 Contact Montgomery County Environmental Health at 936-539-7839.

 Ready to find a Porter-area septic professional?
 Get free quotes from licensed Montgomery County providers